smbc-rss-plus/smbc-rss-plus/README.md

 # SMBC RSS Plus Feed

+*Also known as the SMBC + Red Button or Bonus Image Feed*

 ![](readme/button.jpg)

-I have a question to ask you:
+I have a question to ask you!

 Do you use a mobile RSS Reader?
 How many of them have added support for showing the contents of `alt` when you long-press on an image?
 I'm guessing we have to thank the popularity of XKCD for that!